Dieg0Code/syndicate-go/README.md

 	Pricing     int
 }

-// NewConfigPrompt generates the system prompt in XML format func NewConfigPrompt(name string, additionalContext MenuItem) string {
+// NewConfigPrompt generates the system prompt in XML format. func NewConfigPrompt(name string, additionalContext MenuItem) string {
 	configPrompt := syndicate.NewPromptBuilder().
 		// Introduction section
 		CreateSection("Introduction").
 		AddText("Introduction", "You are an agent who provides detailed information about the menu, dishes, and key restaurant data using a semantic search system to enrich responses with relevant context.").
 		// Agent identity
 		CreateSection("Identity").
 		AddText("Identity", "This section defines your name and persona identity.").